dirkschumacher/ompr/README.md

 ### Backends

 There are currently two backends.
-A backend is the function that initializes an empty model. \* `MIPModel()` is the standard MILP Model
+A backend is the function that initializes an empty model.

+-   `MIPModel()` is the standard MILP Model.
-\* `MILPModel()` is another backend specifically optimized for linear models and is often faster than `MIPModel()`.
+-   `MILPModel()` is another backend specifically optimized for linear models and is often faster than `MIPModel()`.
 It has different semantics, as it is vectorized.
 Currently experimental and might be deprecated in the future.

 ### Solvers